Marin Čilić: 2019: 500th career win, fall from top 30

-2020–2021: Twenty ATP titles, Olympics doubles silver medallist, return to top 30
+2020–2021: Olympic silver medal, top 30

-Čilić started the year at the 2020 Australian Open where he beat Corentin Moutet, Benoît Paire, and Roberto Bautista Agut before losing to Milos Raonic in straight sets.
-At the Open 13, Čilić lost in the Round of 16 to Denis Shapovalov.
-He lost in the first rounds of the Dubai Tennis Championships and the Cincinnati Masters to Benoît Paire and Denis Shapovalov respectively.
-At the 2020 US Open, he beat Denis Kudla and Norbert Gombos before losing to Dominic Thiem in four sets.
-He was once again defeated by Thiem in the first round of the 2020 French Open in straight sets, and in 2021, he was defeated in the second round by Roger Federer in 4 sets.
+Čilić started the 2020 season at the Australian Open where he beat Corentin Moutet, Benoît Paire, and Roberto Bautista Agut before losing to Milos Raonic in straight sets.
+At the Open 13, Čilić lost in the round of 16 to Denis Shapovalov.
+He lost in the first rounds of the Dubai Tennis Championships and the Cincinnati Masters to Benoît Paire and Shapovalov respectively.
+At the US Open, he beat Denis Kudla and Norbert Gombos before losing to Dominic Thiem in four sets.
+He was once again defeated by Thiem in the first round of the French Open in straight sets.

+Čilić began the 2021 season at the Murray River Open, where he lost in the first round to Jérémy Chardy despite having five match points in the third-set tiebreak.
+At the Australian Open, he lost to 18th seed Grigor Dimitrov in the first round.

+At the French Open, he was defeated in the second round by Roger Federer in four sets.

-He won the 2021 Stuttgart Open, defeating 3rd seed Félix Auger-Aliassime in the final in straight sets, his 19th singles title and first in three years.
-At Wimbledon 2021, he reached 3rd round where he was knocked out by Daniil Medvedev after winning the first two sets.
+In June, Čilić won the Stuttgart Open, defeating third seed Félix Auger-Aliassime in the final in straight sets to win his 19th singles title and first in three years.
+At Wimbledon, he reached third round where he was knocked out by Daniil Medvedev after winning the first two sets.

-At the 2020 Tokyo Olympics, he reached the second round in singles where he lost to Pablo Carreño Busta.
-In the doubles tournament, together with Ivan Dodig, he reached the final, where they lost to their countrymen Mate Pavić and Nikola Mektić.
+In July, Čilić competed at the postponed Tokyo Olympics and reached the second round in singles where he lost to Pablo Carreño Busta.
+In the doubles tournament, he and Ivan Dodig reached the final, where they lost to compatriots Mate Pavić and Nikola Mektić.
 It was the third time in the Olympics men's doubles' history that the same country won both gold and silver, and the first one since 1908.

-At the 2021 US Open he retired in the first round in the fifth set against Philipp Kohlschreiber.
+At the US Open, Čilić retired in the first round in the fifth set against Philipp Kohlschreiber.
 It was his first retirement in more than 800 matches on the tour and the first time he had failed to make it past the opening round at Flushing Meadows in 13 attempts.

-Čilić played at the 2021 Kremlin Cup where he reached the final seeded sixth.
+Čilić then competed at the Kremlin Cup as the sixth seed where he reached the final.
 He beat Damir Dzumhur in three sets before defeating Tommy Paul in straight sets.
 He once again won in straight sets against Pedro Martínez in the quarterfinals and against Ričardis Berankis in the semifinals.
 He lost to Aslan Karatsev in straight sets in the final.

-He won the St. Petersburg Open, defeating 5th seed Taylor Fritz in a three-sets final for his 20th singles title.
+The following week, Čilić won the St. Petersburg Open, defeating fifth seed Taylor Fritz in a three-sets final to win his 20th singles title.
 On the way to the title, he also defeated Albert Ramos Viñolas, Karen Khachanov, Roberto Bautista Agut and Botic van de Zandschulp.
 With this title he became only the sixth active player in 2021 with 20 titles after Federer, Nadal, Djokovic, Murray and del Potro.
-He also returned back into the top 30 after 2 years to World No. 28 on 1 November 2021.
+He also returned to the top 30 after to years to World No. 28 on 1 November 2021.